I am done with self development…you declare to the world at large!

 Do I accept responsibility for my mistakes or do I blame others?

 A method you can use to discover who you really are

-Now, before you spend another cent on coaching, before you buy another book, get out your good old-fashioned spiral-bound notebook and pens or pencils.
+Now, before you spend another penny on coaching, before you buy another book, get out your good old-fashioned spiral-bound notebook and pens or pencils.

 Find a quiet corner in your home, a park, a churchyard (Yes!) and ask yourself “who am I?”